 American Express Purchasing Card Qualifications

 American Express also requires that your business is organized as a limited liability company (LLC) or corporation to qualify.
-Although there are no annual spend requirements needed to qualify for their P-Card, there are program features, such as liability, reporting and control options, travel and expenses (T&E), and so on, that might be tied to your level of annual spend.
+Although there are no annual spend requirements needed to qualify for their P-Card, there are program features, such as liability, reporting options, control options, and travel and expenses (T&E) that might be tied to your level of annual spend.

 What the American Express Purchasing Card Is Missing